Jury clears match commander in Hillsborough soccer disaster

 “With all due respect, my lord, 96 people were found unlawfully killed to a criminal standard,” she said.
 “I would like to know who is responsible for my father’s death because someone is.”

+Duckenfield’s lawyer, Ian Lewis, speaking on behalf of the former chief superintendent, said: “David is of course relieved that the jury has found him not guilty, however his thoughts and sympathies remain with the families of those who lost their loved ones.”

-The original verdicts of accidental death for the victims were overturned in 2012 after documents uncovered mistakes by authorities and a cover-up by police, following a long campaign by families of the victims of Britain’s worst sports disaster.
+The original verdicts of accidental death for the victims were overturned in 2012 after documents uncovered mistakes by authorities and a cover-up by police, following a long campaign by families of the victims.

 Duckenfield stood trial earlier this year but the jury was discharged after failing to reach a verdict and a retrial was ordered.